orbingol/NURBS-Python/docs/modules.rst

 NURBS-Python takes *The NURBS Book 2nd Edition by Piegl & Tiller* as the main reference for the evaluation algorithms.
-The users may want to use different algorithms and therefore, **Evaluator** module allows users to switch evaluation algorithms (i.e. evaluation strategy) at runtime.
+The users may want to use different algorithms and **Evaluators** serve directly to this purpose by allowing users to switch evaluation algorithms (i.e. evaluation strategy) at runtime.
+Please see ``evaluator`` property documentation for more details.

 The **Operations** module contains specialized geometrical operations that can be directly applied to the B-Spline and NURBS shapes.